MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyAuthenticationFlowPolicy.md

 Read the properties and relationships of an authenticationFlowsPolicy object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyAuthenticationFlowPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyAuthenticationFlowPolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ```